 Just so you know, in my business, I have a wonderful conversation process that’s designed to make sure that moving into a working relationship is smart for us both.
 The process involves three phone calls designed to help us gradually get to know each other and our businesses.

 This call is a brief 15 minute “get to know you call” where we talk about anything but business.
 This allows us a quick opportunity to break the ice and get to know a bit about one another; I’ve learned that if we can’t easily shoot the breeze for a few minutes, the likelihood of our being a good fit in a working context is remote.

-Before that call, I’d love to send you a quick-to-complete, five-minute assessment.
+After that call, and if we decide moving forward feels good for the both of us, I’ll ask you to complete a quick, five-minute assessment.
 A quick scale (1–5) that communicates a little bit more about you and how you work.
-You simply complete it and I review it before we talk.
+You simply complete right after our call and I review it before we talk again.

 The second call

 This next call is no more than 60 minutes and is what I call my “nuts and bolts” call where I find out more about your business, your pains, and your stuck places.
 I’ll also share with you more about my business and we’ll discuss how we see a VA partnering with you to achieve your goals.